lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

   - Ensure enough shuffle partitions and executor resources for state size; consider RocksDB for large per-key state.
   - Monitor and iterate: if state grows, either reduce gap, increase watermark accuracy, repartition, or move to a more scalable state backend or custom state API.

-If you want, I can show a complete end-to-end PySpark example with checkpoint config, repartition, and a few monitoring counters.

 ## How do you manage large state during stream-stream joins and prevent OOMs in high-cardinality joins?
 Short answer: bound the state (watermarks + time-bounded join), reduce cardinality or spread it across more tasks, and move spillable/off-heap state out of executor heap (RocksDB or external store).
 Combine these with architecture changes (pre-aggregation, approximate filters) to avoid OOMs.